 Items in this list are arranged alphabetically by author with a few exceptions: compilations of articles by several authors are listed by title; and works concerned with the dispute among Charles Jackson, Crawford Long, William T. G. Morton, and Horace Wells over the discovery of ether anesthesia are usually listed under their respective names.

-The items are actually shelved in the Hyman Collection by call order number.
+All volumes are actually shelved in the Hyman Collection by call order number.
+Please check titles in CLIO, the Columbia University Libraries online catalog, to determine call number.

 Allen, Carroll W. Local and regional Anesthesia.
 Philadelphia & London, Saunders, 1915 (c.
 1914).
 625 p.
 255 ill. and charts.
 Introduction by Rudolph Matas.